 - Red Tide – Red tide is a major focus of research here at Mote Marine Laboratory.
 It can cause fish kills, harm endangered species like manatees and sea turtles, and it can impact people in ways that range from mildly annoying to very concerning.
 If you're a resident or visitor to Florida's Gulf Coast, chances are that you've experienced Florida red tide or at least heard about it.
 Find out what it is, and what are we learning about it in this presentation.

 - Sea Turtles – For more than 30 years, Mote's Sea Turtle Conservation and Research Program has coordinated conservation efforts for 35 miles of Sarasota County shoreline.
-Learn about these ancient animals, their current threats and how you can help.
+Learn about these ancient animals, their current threats, and how you can help.

 - Sharks – Sharks have been a focus of Mote's research since the Lab started in 1955 by the Shark Lady herself, Dr. Genie Clark.
 Today Mote is the only Center for Shark Research designated by the U.S. Congress.
 Naturally, we have multiple research programs that are either fully or partly focused on sharks and their relatives, rays and skates.
-Hear about the critical importance of these fish to marine ecosystems, their current challenges, and the exciting research around these mythical animals.
+Hear about the critical importance of these fish to marine ecosystems, their current challenges, and the exciting research around these legendary animals.